PRTG Manual: Monitoring via HTTP

 - Monitor performance statistics and activity of Apache web servers

 This type monitors the availability of a website or a specific website element.
 For example, the HTTP sensor shows how long the HTML code of a website takes to load.
-If the sensor shows a loading time that is much longer than expected, then the website may not be responding or may be unavailable.
+If the sensor shows a loading time that is much longer than expected, the website might not be responding or might be unavailable.

-The HTTP sensor uses different HTTP requests to request the given URL.
+The HTTP sensor uses different HTTP requests to request the specified URL.